Omar Hawsawi

-Omar Hawsawi (Arabic: عمر هوساوي; born on 27 September 1985) is a Saudi Arabian footballer who currently plays for Al-Ittihad.
+Omar Ibrahim Omar Othman Hawsawi (عمر إبراهيم عمر عثمان هوساوي; born on 27 September 1985) is a Saudi Arabian former professional footballer who played as a defender who last played for Al-Nassr and Al-Ittihad.
 He also represented the Saudi Arabia national team and earned 53 caps between 2013 and 2019.
 He also participated in the 2018 FIFA World Cup and the 2015 and 2019 editions of the AFC Asian Cup.

 Club career

 Early career

 Hawsawi used to be a part of Al-Shabab's youth setup though he was released before he could make his debut for the first team.
 After he was released by Al-Shabab, Hawsawi joined Al-Washm.
 He spent a year at Al-Washm before joining Al-Shoulla.

 Al-Shoulla

 His first match was against Al-Faisaly, but after one year he left.
 He played his last match against Al-Jeel.

 Al-Nassr

 On 13 October 2010, Hawsawi signed a pre-contract agreement with Al-Nassr and joined the club during the 2011 winter transfer window.
 He made his debut for the first team on 24 February 2011 during the 3–2 win over Al-Faisaly.
 In 2013−14 season, he made 22 league appearances as he helped Al-Nassr win the Saudi League and the Crown Prince Cup.
 On 15 January 2014, Hawsawi renewed his contract with Al-Nassr for 4 years.
 In 2014−15 season, he won the League again.
 On 4 April 2017, Al-Nassr Club announced that the medical tests of the defender Omar Hawsawi showed that he suffered a slight knee injury and needed rest and treatment for five days, after the match against Al-Hilal in the quarter-finals of The Custodian of the Two Holy Mosques Cup.
 On 28 January 2018, Hawsawi renewed his contract with Al-Nassr once again.
 In the 2018–19 season, Hawsawi captained Al-Nassr to their first league title in 4 years and their 8th league title overall.